 I have lots of opinions about education, but one of them is definitely not that every family should homeschool.
 So, I’m not actually trying to convince anyone to join our bandwagon.
-However, lots of our friends and family are curious (and genuinely concerned) as to what it’s all about, why we chose it, and why we keep on doing it.
-In lieu of having an hour-long conversation, or handing them a book that they would probably never read, I thought it would be fun if I had something tangible but brief to put in their hands and let them read.
+However, lots of our friends and family are curious and genuinely concerned as to what it’s all about, why we chose it, and why we keep on doing it.
+In lieu of having an hour-long conversation, or handing them a book that they wouldn’t really want to read, I thought it would be fun if I had something tangible but brief to put in their hands and let them read.
+The following paper was the result.

 It was the fall of 1990.
 Our oldest child Rebecca was in the second grade.
 With tears streaming down my face, I met my husband Avery at the door as he came in from work.
 “We’ve been sold a bill of goods!”
 I wailed, “We trusted all these people and they didn’t know what they were talking about!
 Rebecca’s already behind in her reading.
 Oh, Avery,” I added with great angst, “I’m afraid we’re ruining her with all this homeschooling!”